 Understanding and following proper nutritional protocol is crucial to the success of any athlete.
 Human cells require nutrients ingested from outside of the body to provide an energy platform for muscle contractions, amino acids for synthesizing a wide variety of protein-based components, and micro-nutrients that provide a sort of co-enzyme function in many cellular functions.
+Carbohydrates are very important.

 Eating is a very personal human activity.
 The role of the high school cross country coach is to provide the athlete with a basic understanding of scientific principles regarding nutrition, not to plan and dictate every meal and snack for the team members.
 Perhaps the most important concept to be taught is the role of carbohydrates in a cross country runner’s diet.
 Armed with that information a runner can make sensible choices about diet selection and gain an understanding about the timing of carbohydrate ingestion before their races.